 Several disruptive trends and automotive industry challenges are poised to transform the automotive and auto repair industry outlook for 2021 and beyond.
-Auto repair shops that want to ensure they will survive these disruptive trends and thrive in 2021 and going forward must begin to take steps now to prepare their shops and their staff for a future that will be dramatically different because new and transformative trends will drive it.
+Auto repair shops that want to ensure they will survive these disruptive trends and thrive in 2021 and the future must begin to take steps now to prepare their shops and their staff for a future that will be dramatically different because new and transformative trends will drive it.
 They will require the acquisition of more technologically advanced tools, equipment, and machines.
-Many auto repair technicians will have to be retrained to ensure they have the right skill set to handle the changing auto repair needs in 2021 and beyond.
+In addition, many auto repair technicians will have to be retrained to ensure they have the right skill set to handle the changing auto repair needs in 2021 and beyond.

 10 Major Auto Repair Industry Trends

 New technology-driven trends are poised to disrupt and transform the auto repair industry.
 These trends will revolutionize the way automobiles are built, powered, and repaired.
-The key question is how auto repair industry shops will respond to the changing consumer needs for specific types of automobile repair, the technology that will be required to deliver it, and the ability to develop new types of partnerships with tools, equipment, and replacement parts manufacturers.
-The transformational automobile design changes are hastening the demise of the low-tech auto repair shop.
+The key question is how auto repair industry shops will respond to the changing consumer needs for specific types of automobile repair, the technology required to deliver it, and the ability to develop new types of partnerships with tools, equipment, and replacement parts manufacturers.
+Unfortunately, the transformational automobile design changes are hastening the demise of the low-tech auto repair shop.
 The following are some of the trends crashing the modern auto repair industry.

 1. More Reliable Vehicles

 The cars, trucks, and SUVs being produced today are more reliable than ever before.
 Many of them can go years and tens of thousands of miles before they need to change their oil and oil filters.
-These were the types of maintenance services that brought automobiles into auto repair shops on a regular basis.
-With synthetic engine oils designed to last a very long time before it needs to be changed and other maintenance and repair services covered by the dealership for several years after the vehicle is purchased, these new, more reliable vehicles will change the auto repair shop’s role dramatically.
+These were the types of maintenance services that brought automobiles into auto repair shops regularly.
+However, with synthetic engine oils designed to last a very long time before it needs to be changed and other maintenance and repair services covered by the dealership for several years after the vehicle is purchased, these new, more reliable vehicles will change the auto repair shop’s role dramatically.

 2. Increased Vehicle Leasing

-Another growing automotive trend that will impact auto repair shops in 2021 and beyond is the increase in vehicle leasing rates.
+Another growing automotive trend that will impact auto repair shops in 2021 and beyond is increased vehicle leasing rates.
 Between 2009 and 2016, vehicle lease originations skyrocketed from just over one million to almost 4.5 million.
-And that trend of consumers choosing leasing automobiles over buying them is expected to continue.
-That means significantly less maintenance and repair work for automobile repair shops unless they form partnerships with companies that lease automobiles.
+And that trend of consumers choosing to lease automobiles over buying them is expected to continue.
+But, unfortunately, that means significantly less maintenance and repair work for automobile repair shops unless they form partnerships with companies that lease automobiles.

 3. Reduced Demand For Replacement Auto Parts